dr-yst/org-x/dev-docs/progress.md

 - ⬜ File system scanning and support for multiple files
 - ⬜ External editor integration
 - ⬜ Detection of file changes and automatic reloading
+- ⬜ Implementation of view and settings persistence

 ### Frontend Features
 - ⬜ OrgDocument viewer component